bounswe/bounswe2025group6/practice-app/backend/docs/recipes_documentations/recipes.md

   - `cook_time`: Cooking time in minutes.
   - `meal_type`: Type of meal (e.g., breakfast, lunch, dinner).
   - `ingredients`: List of ingredients with their names, quantities, and units.
+  - `image`: An image file in png or jpg format to be uploaded to Cloudinary and associated with the recipe.
 - **Note**: The `ingredients` field should contain a list of objects, each with `ingredient_name`, `quantity`, and `unit`.
 - The `creator` field is automatically set based on the authenticated user.
 - The `created_at`, `updated_at`, and `deleted_on` fields are managed by the database.